Optical Network Digital Twin -- Practical Use Cases and Architecture: Introduction

 \section{Introduction}

 In recent years, the emergence of AI applications that consume massive, low-latency traffic has driven the deployment of large-capacity Data Center Interconnects (DCIs) in metropolitan areas.
 At the same time, the number of devices-to-device (M2M/IoT) connections is expanding rapidly.
 While traffic has traditionally been dominated by human-to-human communication (e.g., mobile or FTTH), the growing demand for machine-to-machine and AI-enabled communication requires new optical network (ON) design and operational approaches.
 For example, in AI model training, physical resources such as power, cooling, and floor space within a single facility often become limiting factors.
 Leveraging multiple data centers can alleviate these constraints. \cite{nvidia2025turbocharge} reported training a 340-billion-parameter model distributed across two data centers approximately 1,000 km apart, each equipped with 1,536 GPUs.
-Another illustrative example lies in broadcasting, where AI-driven innovation is transforming content creation and delivery.
-With the advent of Augmented Reality (AR) and Mixed Reality (MR), the sophistication of concert and sports broadcasting continues to advance, and there is growing anticipation for remote media production~\cite{iowngf2024remote} leveraging flexible, high-capacity ONs.
-Overall, while conventional ONs were built through long-term demographic planning, the AI era requires flexible and rapid provisioning light paths (LPs) that accommodate regional power constraints and event-driven demands.
+Another example is broadcasting, where AI-driven innovation is transforming content creation and delivery.
+With the advancement of Augmented and Mixed Reality, applications such as remote media production (RMP)~\cite{iowngf2024remote} are increasing, requiring flexible and high-capacity ONs.
+Unlike conventional ONs based on long-term planning, the AI era demands rapid and flexible lightpath provisioning to accommodate on-demand and event-driven traffic.